About

 Their work spans theatre, film, radio, installation, written texts and live music.
 Their practice is centred on ways of listening, and challenging audiences to listen to each other, and their world, in new ways.
 They play the cello and also cut hair.

-Their audio works have been played on Radio 4, Radio 3, Resonance FM and RTE Lyric radio.
+Their audio works have been played on Radio 4, Radio 3, Resonance FM, Earth FM and RTE Lyric radio.

 Their compositions have been played by ensembles such as RTE Contempo Quartet, Tonnta, New Dublin Voices, Kirkos Ensemble, Node Ensemble, Dulciana, Gamelan Nua and Téada Orchestra, and as a musician they have collaborated with Ailbhe Nic Oireachtaigh, Woven Skull, Hozier, David Lacey, Gavin Prior, David Turpin, Emma O’Reilly and others.